technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

     the list to show only those users who are active in the Omnichannel environment.

-7. On the **Omnichannel Users** page, review the list of users.

     <img src="./media/image13.png"
 style="width:6.26806in;height:2.97361in" />

-8. Click on the user named **MOD Administrator** to open their specific settings and configurations.
+7. Click on the Omnichannel username to open the specific settings and configurations for that user.
+In our admin tenant, the user ID is displayed as MOD Administrator.
+If participants are using their work or school ID, their name or "Admin" will be reflected instead.

     <img src="./media/image14.png" style="width:6.26806in;height:2.91042in"
 alt="A screenshot of a computer Description automatically generated" />

-9. Once you are on the **MOD Administrator** user page, locate and select the **Omnichannel** tab.
+8. Once you are on the user page, locate and select the **Omnichannel** tab.
 This tab contains settings specific to Omnichannel functionality, allowing you to manage how the user interacts within the Omnichannel environment.